John Conyers' long history of controversy surfaces amid misconduct allegations

 Despite the accounts and surfacing of new allegations, Conyers issued a statement last week, noting that it was “important to recognize that the mere making of an allegation does not mean it is true.”

-Some former Conyers' staffers have come to his defense, saying they believe in "due process" and support allowing the ethics probe to "run its course."
+Some former Conyers staffers have come to his defense, saying they believe in "due process" and support allowing the ethics probe to "run its course."

 "While we do not pass judgment on the specific allegations reported in the press or the women who brought them, our experiences with Mr. Conyers were quite different than the image of him being portrayed in the media," 12 former staffers wrote in a joint statement.
 "Mr. Conyers was a gentleman and never behaved in a sexually inappropriate manner in our presence.
 He was respectful, valued our opinions, challenged our thinking, and treated us as professionals."